 The severity of the spondylolisthesis and vertebral body slippage is measured on a lateral lumbar x-ray using the specialized Meyerding grading system.

 Over 100% is when the vertebra completely falls off the supporting vertebra

-Today, in addition to more standard surgical procedures, minimally invasive surgery surgeryincluding lumbar interspinous process distraction and stabilization surgery may be a safe and effective treatment options for appropriately selected patients.
+Today, in addition to more standard surgical procedures, minimally invasive surgery including lumbar interspinous process distraction and stabilization surgery may be a safe and effective treatment option for appropriately selected patients.
 New Jersey Spine Specialists in Summit and Montclair offer a complete range of therapies for spondylolisthesis and other spinal conditions, treating patients from Livingston, Millburn and throughout Essex and Somerset Counties and beyond.
-We invite you to call or email us today to schedule a consultation with one of our board certified physicians near you to discuss how our state-of-the-art spinal treatments can help you.
+We invite you to call or email us today to schedule a consultation with one of our board-certified physicians near you to discuss how our state-of-the-art spinal treatments can help you.